Hounfor/OldtimerPack/README.md

 If you are looking for the Royal Pack mod, then this is it, simply due to the fact that there are quite a few 'mechs that don't belong to the SLDF Royal forces, the mod has been renamed.

+# Compatibility:

+Oldtimer Pack should be compatible with any mods and addons for BEX, provided that they don't change the internal design of battlemechs, i.e. don't add engines, actuators, etc. into mechlab.
+If you have installed any mod that changes the FullXotltables, then you'll have to manually transfer the data from the tables in this archive to those used in your mod assembly.

+No new game required, the mod is compatible with current saves.

 # Installation:
 WARNING: Don't try to install the BTX CAC Compatibility version if you don't have the mcb's BTX CAC Compatibility mod with your BEX - the game may not start!
 1) FOR USERS OF PREVIOUS MOD VERSIONS ONLY, i.e. RoyalPack users: open BT\Mods folder and delete RoyalPack folder.
 Only this, nothing more.
 If you don't have RoyalPack, but OldtimerPack folder is in your Mods directory, then I recommend to delete it too, but that's not too necessary, you can just replace old files.